 Post B’nai Mitzvah Paid CRS Internship (7th/8th Grade)

-Post-B’nai Mitzvah students earn money through our PAID internship program while strengthening their resume and connection to the Jewish community!
-Students attend 3 meetings throughout the year and complete 25 hours of hands on work in one of the departments at CRS through one-hour-per-week sessions.
+Post-B’nai Mitzvah students can earn money through our PAID internship program while strengthening their resume and connection to the Jewish community!
+Students attend 3 dinner meetings throughout the year and complete 25 hours of hands on work in one of the departments at CRS through one-hour-per-week sessions.
 This work teaches students about networking and leadership skills that are essential for their future success.

 Confirmation Program (10th Grade)

 Confirmation is the next major milestone in Jewish life after Bar/Bat Mitzvah.
 Working with our clergy, you will experience a year of exploration where you will wrestle with some of life’s big questions, such as “Who am I?
 Where do I fit in?
 What do I stand for?”
 Discover your own answers as you experience eye opening study sessions and a trip to Berlin, the birthplace of Reform Judaism and Rodeph Sholom’s roots.
 Your year culminates at the Friday night Confirmation service and celebration.